1.4 The scientific method

 Social workers often rely on descriptive research to tell them about their service area.
 Keeping track of the number of parents receiving child neglect interventions, their demographic makeup (e.g., race, sex, age), and length of time in care are excellent examples of descriptive research.
 On a more macro-level, the Centers for Disease Control provides a remarkable amount of descriptive research on mental and physical health conditions.
 In fact, descriptive research has many useful applications, and you probably rely on such findings without realizing you are reading descriptive research.

-Lastly, social work researchers often aim to explain why particular phenomena operate in the way that they do.
-Research that answers “why” questions is referred to as explanatory research.
-Asking “why” means the researcher is trying to identify cause-and-effect relationships in their topic.
-For example, explanatory research may try to identify risk and protective factors for parents who neglect their children.
+When researchers ask “why?,” they are trying to identify cause-and-effect relationships in their topics.
+Explanatory research aims to understand the causes behind associations, test theory-based hypotheses, develop theories, or compare the effectiveness of different theories in explaining variance in a dependent variable (Vogt & Johnson, 2016).[4]
 Explanatory research may attempt to understand how religious affiliation impacts views on immigration.
-All explanatory research tries to study cause-and-effect relationships between two or more variables, or as described by Vogt and Johnson (2016)[4], “research that seeks to understand variables by discovering and measuring causal relations among them” (p.152).
+It tries to study cause-and-effect relationships between two or more variables, or as described by Vogt and Johnson (2016)[5], “research that seeks to understand variables by discovering and measuring causal relations among them” (p.152).
 In some cases such as meta-analyses, explanatory research can incorporate experimental, correlational, exploratory, or descriptive research designs.
-Explanatory research, which aims to explain associations, can be contrasted with predictive research (not discussed in this text), which aims to forecast, or predict, outcomes.

-There are numerous examples of explanatory social scientific investigations.
-For example, Dominique Simons and Sandy Wurtele (2010)[5] sought to understand whether receiving corporal punishment from parents led children to turn to violence in solving their interpersonal conflicts with other children.
+There are numerous examples of predictive and explanatory social scientific investigations.
+For example, Dominique Simons and Sandy Wurtele (2010)[7] sought to understand whether receiving corporal punishment from parents led children to turn to violence in solving their interpersonal conflicts with other children.
 In their study of 102 families with children between the ages of 3 and 7, the authors found that experiencing frequent spanking did in fact result in children being more likely to accept aggressive problem-solving techniques.
-Another example of explanatory research can be seen in Robert Faris and Diane Felmlee’s (2011)[6] research study on the connections between popularity and bullying.
-From their study of 8th, 9th, and 10th graders in nineteen North Carolina schools, they found that aggression increased as adolescents’ popularity increased.[7]
+Another example can be seen in Robert Faris and Diane Felmlee’s (2011)[8] research study on the connections between popularity and bullying.
+From their study of 8th, 9th, and 10th graders in nineteen North Carolina schools, they found that aggression increased as adolescents’ popularity increased.[9]

 Exercises